TomL-866/perovskite_am_eqe_analysis/README.md

 To build this project, all you will need is a working installation of Python 3.10.
 You can download Python from the [official website](https://www.python.org/downloads/).

+You will also need a LaTeX compiler to build the `.pgf` plots in the program, such as MikTeX or TeX Live.
+You can download MikTeX from the [official website](https://miktex.org/download) and TeX Live from the [official website](https://www.tug.org/texlive/).

 ## Building the project

 The following commands are for the bash shell (Linux).